monsterkrampe/crystal/exercises/concept/arys-amazing-lasagna/.docs/introduction.md

 ### Calling Methods

-When calling a method that belongs to a class, module or struct, you must use the dot operator(`.`).
+When calling a method that belongs to a class, module, or struct, you must use the dot operator(`.`).
-Like following: `<ClassName>.<method_name>`.
+The format should be: `<ClassName>.<method_name>`.
-When the method doesn't belong to a class, module or struct, then you can simple call it by writing its name.
+When a method doesn't belong to a class, module, or struct, you can simply call it by writing its name.
-Methods always implicitly return the value of the last expression in the method.
+Methods always implicitly return the value of the last expression.

-When a method has arguments, you may use parentheses when specifying the arguments in the method call and definition, like following: `<method_name>(<argument_1>, <argument_2>)`.
+When a method has arguments, you may use parentheses when specifying the arguments in the method call and definition, like the following: `<method_name>(<argument_1>, <argument_2>, ...)`.
 When a method has no arguments, parentheses should be omitted.

 ```crystal